-STEM, the popular shortened version of the study of Science, Technology and Engineering and Maths.
+STEM is the popular shortened version of the study of Science, Technology, Engineering and Maths.
 STEM is all around us in our everyday experiences and will shape the future.
-From Drug development to creating a 3D image, from saving a protected species to landing on Mars.
+From drug development to creating a 3D image, from saving a protected species to landing on Mars.
 The practical applications of STEM subjects are diverse and far-reaching.
-Oxbridge is passionate about STEM subjects and even more so about delivering them to our students in the best possible way.
+Oxbridge is passionate about STEM, which is why we offer a range of distance learning A-levels and GCSEs in the subject area.

 The institute claims that purchasing such traditional toys may be putting girls off exploring science, technology, engineering and maths.
 Therefore, it certainly is worth trying; especially if you want a competitive future economy.